myriadrf/LimePSB-RPCM/docs/v1.1/index.rst

 LimePSB RPCM board may be supplied from USB Type-C port (USB Power delivery), Ethernet RJ45 port (PoE) or barrel DC connector (9-14V):

-  * USB Type-C socket (9-12V 2.5 A or 1.5 A) may be used to supply LimePSB-RPCM board.
+  * USB Type-C socket (9-12V 2.5 A or 1.5 A) may be used to supply LimePSB RPCM board.
 In this case make sure that USB Power Delivery 18W or more power adapter is used.
 Depending on application board requested current from source may be lowered from 2.5A to 1.5A by placing jumper on header J48.
   * RJ45 socket is an alternative way to supply the LimePSB RPCM board.
 Make sure PoE+ (802.3at) class 4 compliant power source is used.
   * Barrel connector (9-14V 2A) also may be used to power LimePSB RPCM board.